Adithya-Mathialagan/NETSCOUT-High-Five-ILL-Eye-Identifier/README.md

 # ILL EYE IDENTIFIER

+This project can accurately classify the given input image as the correct class of eye disease.
 The supplied image can be correctly classified as having one of the eye diseases listed by the ILL EYE IDENTIFIER.
-This research is capable of predicting an image from one of ten kinds of eye diseases.
-The research uses deep learning to classify the images.
+This research uses deep learning to classify the images.
+We have developed many Deep Learning algorithms like CNN, ResNet, MobileNet and YOLOv3.

 ## How we built it
 These are the steps we followed to successfully build the ILL EYE IDENTIFIER.